 But there is a vital part of the ocean where these floats are less effective – coastal areas.
 Like a drifting strand of kelp, floats are at the mercy of the currents.
 In the open ocean a little back and forth movement isn’t concerning.
 But along the coast, floats can easily strand on the beach, rendering them useless.
 As a result, scientists lack float data from coastal regions, the most productive parts of the ocean.

-“To understand the health of the ocean, you need to work in the coastal zones, where microscopic algae at the base of the food chain live,” said Massion.
+“To understand the health of the ocean, you need to work in the coastal zones, where the microscopic phytoplankton and algae at the base of the food chain live,” said Massion (I’m a little uncomfortable seeing my name attached to a quote addressing the science but if Ken signs off on this, I’m OK).
 After working on both the SOCCOM and Argo arrays, Johnson and his team are now developing a new float designed for the coast.

 A Float that parks on the seafloor

-It has taken MBARI researchers roughly nine years to overcome the challenges of developing a float for the coastal environment.
-The trick is to have the float park on the seafloor between periods of data collection.
+MBARI researchers having been developing a profiling float specifically designedto overcome the challenges of working in the coastal environment.
+The main trick is to have the float park on the seafloor between periods of data collection.
 The float can then spend less time being pushed around in the water column and potentially toward the shore.

 A larger, modified bladder gives the coastal profiling float a wider range of buoyancy.
-Greater negative buoyancy allows the float to settle on the muddy bottom.
+Greater negative buoyancy allows the float to anchor on the muddy bottom.
 Greater positive buoyancy allows the float to pop out of the sticky seafloor mud.

-Instead of one measurement every ten days, the coastal profiling floats move up and down in the water column four times a day or more.
-Due to the rapid variation in the environment, measurements need to be taken more frequently near the coast than in the open ocean.
+Instead of one measurement every ten days as the Argo floats do, the coastal profiling floats can move up and down in the water column four times a day or more.
+Due to the rapid variation in the coastal environment, measurements need to be taken more frequently near the coast than in the open ocean.

 So far, MBARI researchers have built two different models of coastal float with the same core components.
-Engineers built the first prototype with a buoyancy bladder on the bottom of the cylinder, based off existing Argo float designs.
+Engineers built the first prototype with a buoyancy bladder on the bottom of the cylinder, similar to existing Argo float designs.
 But because coastal floats now also need to sit on the seafloor to prevent drift, they built a second design with bladders on the sides of the float’s body to avoid it getting stuck in the seafloor mud.
 “There are irritating little problems when working in the real ocean that you have to deal with,” said Massion, “but both approaches are very viable.”

 Eventually the engineers hope that the floats will also be able to fight current with current.
 If a current at one depth is pushing the float perilously close to the beach, there is sometimes a current at another depth flowing offshore.
 In theory, the float need only find the depth at which the opposite current is flowing to counteract its initial movement.
 Finding that current is a big challenge – one that Massion and his team are still tackling.